 This concludes the evaluation function.
 The rest just checks for some

-serious errors and if the loop is exited r
+serious errors and if the loop is exited r is returned as

 the result of evaluation.